 On April 29, 2020, the Company was approved for a \$361,900 loan under the Payroll Protection Program ("PPP") administered by the U.S. Small Business Administration ("SBA").
 The PPP is a loan program that originated from the U.S. Coronavirus Aid, Relief and Economic Security (CARES) Act.
 The PPP loan has a term of two years, is unsecured, and bears interest at 1% per annum.
 The Company shall pay monthly payments in an amount equal to one month's accrued interest commencing on the seventh month.
 All interest which accrues during the initial six months of the loan period will be deferred to and payable on the maturity date.
-Subsequent to the end of the quarter the Company received notice from the SBA that the principal of \$361,900 and accrued interest of \$3,378 on the PPP loan has been forgiven in its entirety (Note 23).
+During the quarter ended September 30, 2021 the Company received notice from the SBA that the principal of \$361,900 and accrued interest of \$3,378 on the PPP loan has been forgiven in its entirety, and \$365,278 was recognized in Other Income for the loan forgiveness.